inverno-io/inverno-oss-parent/README.md

-# Winter OSS Parent
+# Inverno OSS Parent

-The Winter OSS parent POM provides OSS dependencies and plugin management to Winter components and applications.
+The Inverno OSS parent POM provides OSS dependencies and plugin management to Inverno components and applications.

 ## Dependencies